Female student using calculator on phone

 To be eligible for the loan you will need to be:

-• aged under 60 on the first day of the academic year (1 September)
+• You must be under 60 on the first day of the first academic year of your course.

 • studying a full-time or part-time course for up to a maximum of two years